Quickstart: Create and use an Azure file share

 To create a storage account using the Azure portal:

-Select Storage account to create a storage account.
+Select + Create to create a storage account.

 Under Project details, select the Azure subscription in which to create the storage account.
 If you have only one subscription, it should be the default.

-Under Instance details, provide a name for the storage account such as mystorageacct followed by a few random numbers to make it a globally unique name.
+Under Instance details, provide a name for the storage account.
+You might need to add a few random numbers to make it a globally unique name.
 A storage account name must be all lowercase and numbers, and must be between 3 and 24 characters.
 Make a note of your storage account name.
-You will use it later.
+You'll use it later.

 In Performance, keep the default value of Standard.